 church iconography

-mediaeval East porch at Dax Cathedral, south-west France
+at Dax cathedral, south-west France

 However, this doorway has ended up in a small cathedral in south-west France.
 As a result, and despite damage through neglect down the centuries, this porch has been practically unaffected by by the awful deterioration seen in much cathedral architecture of northern France, caused by the traffic and industrial pollution in modern times.
 On the other hand, the small town of Dax and its surrounding area are little industrialised, and the portal was moved inside (probably about a hundred years ago) before the worst pollution started.

-Like much mediæval church iconography, this porch revels in the seriously scary stuff of hellfire and damnation.
-You can even see some of the damned souls being tormented in a caldron of boiling oil.
 Of course, in mediæval times you didn’t switch on the light or pop out to the supermarket; you struggled to survive disease, starvation and war.
 Indeed, Dax Cathedral was smashed by the English in 1295, to be replaced by a gothic edifice, which in turn was replaced in the late 17th/early 18th century by the present building.
-I think it probable that this East portal was incorporated into the gothic building that was begun in the early 14th century, having be brought from elsewhere.
+I think it probable that this was a West portal incorporated into the gothic building that was begun in the early 14th century, it having been transported from elsewhere.

 The mediæval population was mainly illiterate, the stained glass and statuary in churches being the ‘books’ by which the people were taught their culture.
 The cathedrals were the centre of the community, serving as meeting houses, markets, places of pilgrimage (tourism) , education and much else.